zephirefaith/courage/it_s_her.md

 Sadness of her face
 I beg her to stay
 Every.
 Time.
-A laugh like movement of earth,
+A laugh.
+The sort of which moves the earth.
 Her hair whips with the wind
 The first light of dawn hits
 And I am looking upon